 institution, in proportions that can be approximated through use of

 - It is necessary to overall operation of the institution and, in

-light of the principles provided in OMB Circular A-21, is deemed to be
+light of the principles provided in the Uniform Guidance, is deemed to be

 assignable in part to sponsored projects